Neon Bank Review 2024: The Best Swiss Digital Bank

 There are some limitations as to who can open a Neon account:

-• You must be over 16, which is the same limitations as most Swiss banks.
+- You must be over 15, which is slightly younger than other banks.

 These limitations are very reasonable.
 Neon is an account for people living in Switzerland, and most people in this category can open an account!